Alcohol & Your Emotional Fitness While Driving: Fatigue, Stress & AggressionUpdated Dec. 25, 2020

 Remember that while under the influence of alcohol, any emotion you experience will be intensified.
 Your judgment will also be impaired, leaving you less able to identify and remedy the dangerous driving behavior resulting from these emotions.
-The chances of conflict with other roadway users is extremely high under these conditions, as potent negative feelings of anger, despair and anxiety do not lend themselves to courteous behavior.
+The chances of conflict with other roadway users are extremely high under these conditions, as potent negative feelings of anger, despair and anxiety do not lend themselves to courteous behavior.

 People who have been drinking are often extremely volatile and prone to becoming angry over very minor provocations.
 As a result, alcohol consumption sometimes leads to out-of-character, aggressive and downright violent behavior.
 If you are a motorist who is prone to aggressive driving anyway (this is a problem among many male drivers, though it can affect both sexes), drinking alcohol would almost certainly lead you to make incredibly dangerous decisions behind the wheel.